 “The hosts like to support students doing service in their community and they are encouraging to us as Christian role models,” Wilson said.

-This will be Barrow’s second campaign to Salem.
-She is looking forward to building on the relationships she formed last spring break.
+Breanna Barrow, sophomore nursing major from Fort Worth, is co-leading the Salem, Ore. campaign.
+This will be her second campaign to Salem and is looking forward to building on the relationships she formed last spring break.

 “Not only is Oregon a nice change of scenery compared to Abilene, but meeting new types of people is just as exciting,” Barrow said.